PHPJava666/M3HL/README.md

 ```

 ## Acknowledgements
-Our code is largely based on [BCP](https://github.com/DeepMed-Lab-ECNU/BCP) and [SS-Net](https://github.com/ycwu1997/SS-Net).
+Our code is largely based on [BCP]and [SS-Net].
 Thanks for these authors for their valuable work, hope our work can also contribute to related research.